 Asset protection approaches

-There are several options for investors to help protect their assets.
-It's important to look at the cost and benefits of each strategy and speak with a professional for advice on which structure best suits yours and your portfolio's needs.
+There are several options to help investors protect their assets.
+It's important to look at the costs and benefits of each strategy and speak with a professional for advice on which structure best suits your and your portfolio's needs.
 Smaller investors may be able to get away with utilizing one or more strategies, while others may want to employ more because of the size of their investment portfolio.
 Below are a few of the most common asset protection approaches.

 Having an insurance policy is the first step in asset protection.
 It offers no privacy but will cover smaller financial liabilities that might result from injury on the property, burglary, or other miscellaneous occurrences.
 There are several forms of insurance, but business insurance, property insurance, and potentially an umbrella policy may all be beneficial.

 To actually have your claim covered, it's very important to select the appropriate coverage and make sure the insurance company is clear on how the property is being used.
-For example, if you tell the insurance company you own a farm but give a paid guided farm tour that someone happens to twist their ankle during, they may not cover you because that wasn't your stated use of the property (it occurred on a tour, not during typical farming activities).
+For example, if you tell the insurance company you own a farm but give a paid guided farm tour during which someone happens to twist their ankle, they may not cover you because that wasn't your stated use of the property (it occurred on a tour, not during typical farming activities).

 Anonymous land trust

-Creating land trusts will offer you privacy and anonymity if set up as an anonymous trust.
+Creating a land trust will offer you privacy and anonymity if set up as an anonymous trust.
 This is done by using a trustee.
-You, the grantor or original owner, effectively become the beneficiary, and the trustee actually holds title.
-There are professional companies that perform this kind of service for investors and are experienced in appropriately handling inquiries.
+You, the grantor or original owner, effectively become the beneficiary, and the trustee actually holds the title.
+There are professional companies that perform this kind of service for investors and are experienced in handling inquiries appropriately.

 Selecting the appropriate entity for your real estate will depend on how it's used and the business structure behind it, as well as the tax implications the property owner is seeking.
 Real estate is most often held in a limited liability company (LLC) but can also be held in a limited partnership (LP) for more than one owner.
 Another option is a corporation.

 The most important aspect of this step will be protecting a personal asset during a suit against your business or separate real estate holding.
-These entities create a legal separation between self and business, because you're a member and no member can be held personally liable for obligations resulting from the entity.
+These entities create a legal separation between self and business because you're a member, and members cannot be held personally liable for obligations resulting from the entity.

 Another way to do this is by having a service entity.
-The service entity owns some assets outright, or a percentage of them, so if you were to be sued, the service entity is the owner of the items, not the main business entity.
+The service entity owns some assets, or a percentage of them, outright.
+So, if you were to be sued, the service entity is the owner of the items, not the main business entity.
 This can take some value out of the property so there's less money accessible during a suit.
-Service entities, as with any other entity structure, come with regulations that must be adhered to for it to remain viable in the view of the court, so make sure to follow through.
+Service entities, as with any other entity structure, come with regulations that must be adhered to for them to remain viable in the view of the court -- so make sure to follow through.

-Estate planning may seem unrelated, but putting your assets into a living trust will offer significant tax benefits to your heirs, as well as avoid long probate proceedings.
+Estate planning may seem unrelated, but putting your assets into a living trust will offer significant tax benefits to your heirs and avoid long probate proceedings.
 As for the asset protection trust aspect, it can provide a further layer of privacy to the grantor if the trustee is not the beneficiary.

 There are both irrevocable and revocable trusts, depending on how much control you want the beneficiary to have.
-Real estate is often put into a revocable living trust so use can change as various market influences occur.
-Your trust assets will be protected because they aren't yours anymore, but the property of whomever your beneficiary is, even though you may likely still control the asset until your passing.
-Consult your asset protection attorney as well as your estate planner to make the decision that best suits your needs.
+Real estate is often put into a revocable living trust so that use can change as various market influences occur.
+Your trust assets will be protected because they aren't yours anymore, but rather the property of your beneficiary, even though you may likely still control the asset until your passing.
+Consult both your asset protection attorney and your estate planner to make the decision that best suits your needs.

 The Millionacres bottom line

-Although all these steps may not be appropriate in all situations, implementing only one or two will not typically offer much protection.
-But when layered together, it will make a case against you or your assets undesirable to file, if not impossible.
+Although all these steps may not be appropriate in all situations, implementing only one or two typically won't offer you much protection.
+But layering them will make a case against you or your assets undesirable to file -- if not impossible.

 Properly setting up this cascade of asset protection steps requires an experienced asset protection attorney.
-If one step is improperly set up, it could result in a domino effect where other parts of your approach are unraveled.
-Choose a law firm with the track record to prove their process works and is familiar with local and state-specific regulations.
+If one step is improperly managed, it could result in a domino effect that causes other parts of your approach to come unraveled.
+Choose a law firm with the track record to prove their process works and that is familiar with both local and state-specific regulations.

 This is very much taking the offensive approach.
 But once you're in a defensive position, it's often too late.
-Taking the time now to properly prepare yourself and your real estate investment portfolio from potential liability will almost always pay off in the long run.
+Taking the time now to prepare properly and protect yourself and your real estate investment portfolio from potential liability will almost always pay off in the long run.